Bachelor's in Social Work

-The UNC Greensboro Bachelor of Social Work degree prepares students to make a real impact in their communities.
-Students learn to engage with others at the intersection of culture, race, age, gender, sexual orientation, and class, to promote healthy functioning for individuals, families, groups, organizations, and communities.
+The Bachelor’s in Social Work degree at UNCG prepares students to make a real impact in their communities.
+Students learn to engage with others at the intersection of culture, race, age, gender, sexual orientation, and class.
+Students will promote healthy functioning for individuals, families, groups, organizations, and communities.
 Practical field education experiences are at the core of this program.
 Students form an intentional, collaborative community that respects and embraces diversity and promotes inclusion, social justice, and human rights.

-• Our B.S.W. program has been continuously accredited since 1973.
+• The program has been continuously accredited since 1973.

 • Accreditations and affiliations include the Council on Social Work Education and the National Association of Social Workers.